paulschreiber/contact-form-entries/readme.txt

 =  How i can make contact form 7 GDPR compliant =

 Simply add a "GDPR Agreement" checkbox in contact form 7 and make it a required field OR stop tracking a contact form in "settings" tab.
-Disable tracking cookies and user details.
+Additionally you can disable tracking cookies and user details.

 =  Can i install this plugin without contact form 7 =